GenaroHacker/str_to_pdf/README.md

-To start just run the colab notebook.
+To use just run the colab notebook main.ipynb and run all cells.
 The important functions are:

 Function: insert_text_into_table